cterdam/dotfiles/README.md

   - At time of writing, Java 17 is the latest LTS version.

-    - Java 17 should work fine, but if for any reason a lower version of Java is needed (e.g. Search Engines course), then the `jdt` for `coc-java` might not work correctly.
+    - Java 17 or any other LTS version should work just fine, but if for any reason a lower version of Java is needed (e.g. Search Engines course), then the `jdt` for `coc-java` might not work correctly.
 In that case follow [this issue][JAVAISSUE] to replace the automatically-downloaded `jdt` with an older version which works with lower versions of Java.

       - Specifically,